Our knowledge of orthopaedics. Your best health.

 Most hospitals now have "Find a Doctor" tools on their websites that allow you to view physician profiles and search for specific specialists based on a number of criteria.

-Many sites also included consumer (star) ratings, so you can see what other patients say about the quality of care they received.
+Many sites also include consumer (star) ratings, so you can see what other patients say about the quality of care they received.
 However, be cautious when reviewing star ratings; make sure the site you use is reputable and publishes only verified reviews.

 Do Your Research